fosterdrummer/voicefoundry-assignment/README.md

 - Delete the app's api gateway stack
 - Delete the app's pipeline stack

+The AppDeployment Construct will fail if the the code pipeline finishes in a FAILED state during a deployment, or if other errors occure while creating/deleting downstream stacks.

 The AppDeployment Construct will produce the following infrastructure when deployed:
 ![Look like the image didn't load :(](vf-assignment-arch.jpg?raw=true "High level Architecture")